-Assessment summary: the course comprises eight units, two of which are external written examinations, as well as one unit of external assessment and five units of written assignments.
+The course comprises eight units, two of which are external written examinations, as well as one unit of external assessment and five units of written assignments.

 Unit 1: Human lifespan (external exam): learners cover physical, intellectual, emotional and social development across the human lifespan and the factors affecting development and the effects of ageing.